pycom/pycom-micropython-sigfox/ports/stm32/README.md

 MicroPython port to STM32 MCUs
 ==============================

-This directory contains the port of MicroPython to ST's line of STM32Fxxx microcontrollers.
-It is based on the STM32Cube HAL library and currently
+This directory contains the port of MicroPython to ST's line of STM32 microcontrollers.
+Supported MCU series are: STM32F4, STM32F7 and STM32L4.
-supports: STM32F401, STM32F405, STM32F411, STM32F429, STM32F746.
+Parts of the code here utilise the STM32Cube HAL library.

 The officially supported boards are the line of pyboards: PYBv1.0 and PYBv1.1 (both with STM32F405), and PYBLITEv1.0 (with STM32F411).
 See